sumaiyah/resume/README.md

 # A LaTeX resume template

+I have adapted the original class files and design to something that i quite like now :)

 `resume.cls` is a document class that adds name and address information to the head of the document and provides resume section and subsection environments (`rSection` and `rSubsection`).
 The address separator format, the